mhered/duckiebot/README.md

 The robot wouldn't boot.
 The LEDs lit up in odd colours, but the screen didn't work.
 After a while I noticed the fan in the Jetson would start to power up briefly and then power down again.

-[Handling instructions in the docs](https://docs.duckietown.com/daffy/opmanual-duckiebot/operations/handling/db21.html#handling-duckiebot-db21) were not fully self explanatory.
+[Handling instructions in the docs](https://docs.duckietown.com/daffy/opmanual-duckiebot/operations/handling/db21.html#handling-duckiebot-db21) were not fully self-explanatory.
 After searching the docs and Slack, I came to the conclusion that the battery was totally drained and followed the advice in [the docs FAQ](https://docs.duckietown.com/daffy/opmanual-duckiebot/debugging_and_troubleshooting/faq/index.html) and in [Slack](https://stackoverflowteams.com/c/duckietown/a/230/1434) to unplug the HUT cables going to motors and Jetson, and letting only the cables needed to charge the battery for 5+ hours.

 ![](./assets/charging_battery.jpg)